Billboard Charts Will Start Weighing Paid Streams More Than Free

 Starting this summer, not all on-demand music streams will weigh the same in the Billboard Hot 100 and Billboard 200 charts.
 Billboard announced the changes to its calculation method on Tuesday, after going through several months of internal analysis and industry discussions.

-Meanwhile, the Billboard 200 chart currently has one-tier for all on-demand streaming services.
+Meanwhile, the Billboard 200 chart currently has one tier for all on-demand streaming services.
 Right now 1,500 streams counts as one album unit.
-Under the new system paid subscription streams will equate 1,250 plays as one unit, and ad-supported audio streams will equate 3,750 streams to 1 album unit.
+Under the new system paid-subscription streams will equate 1,250 plays as one unit, and ad-supported audio streams will equate 3,750 streams to one album unit.
 Programed streams and radio airplay do not count toward the Billboard 200 chart.

-As Pitchfork point out, Apple Music executives called for this change last September, arguing that listeners willingness to pay for the music should count for more in the charts.
+As Pitchfork points out, Apple Music executives called for this change last September, arguing that listeners’ willingness to pay for the music should count for more in the charts.
 Presumably the unpaid services, and the artists who rise to fame through those platforms, might argue differently.

-The changes will take affect starting in the week of June 29 to July 5.
+The changes will take effect starting in the week of June 29 to July 5.